metorresponce/academic-impact/README.md

 A curated landing page with extended abstracts and bibliographic metadata is also available on [Academia.edu](https://uba.academia.edu/METorresPonce) and [ResearchGate](https://www.researchgate.net/profile/Mariano-Torres-Ponce).

-### Editorial review

-This repository also documents selected third-party works reviewed and referenced in the context of my role as **editorial reviewer** at *Ciencia y Técnica Administrativa* (ISSN 1666-1680).
-Reviewed items are recorded through persistent identifiers and links to their original repositories.
-Full texts remain hosted by their original publishers and platforms.

-Selection and referencing decisions follow criteria of thematic relevance, methodological quality, traceability and consistency with the research lines on digital law, technological governance, artificial intelligence and critical systems.

 ###  Author identifier

 ORCID iD: [0009-0009-6284-3867](https://orcid.org/0009-0009-6284-3867)